The year the US doubled down on critical minerals

 But what even is a critical mineral?

 The concept dates back to the first half of the twentieth century, especially World War II, when Congress passed legislation aimed at stockpiling materials vital to the United States’ well being.
-President Trump established the critical minerals list in 2018, with the defining criteria being that any mineral included be “essential to the economic and national security of the United States” and a supply chain that is “vulnerable to disruption” Being on the list can convey a slew of benefits to anyone trying to extract or produce that mineral in the U.S., including faster permitting for extraction, tax incentives, or federal funding.
+President Trump established the critical minerals list in 2018, with the defining criteria being that any mineral included be “essential to the economic and national security of the United States” and have a supply chain that is “vulnerable to disruption.”
+A mineral’s presence on the list can convey a slew of benefits to anyone trying to extract or produce that mineral in the U.S., including faster permitting for extraction, tax incentives, or federal funding.

 As Grist explored in its recent mining issue, critical minerals are shaping everything from geopolitics to water supplies, oceans, and recycling systems.
 If there is to be a true clean energy transition, these elements are key to it.
 Metals such as lithium, cobalt, and nickel form the backbone of the batteries that power electric vehicles.
 Silicon is the primary component of solar cells and rare earth magnets that help make wind turbines function.
 Not to mention computers, microchips, and the multitude of other things that depend on critical minerals.

 Currently, the vast majority of critical minerals used in the United States come from China — some 80 percent.
-In his first term Trump tried to increase domestic production of these minerals.
+In his first term, Trump tried to increase domestic production of these minerals.
 “The United States must not remain reliant on foreign competitors like Russia and China for the critical minerals needed to keep our economy strong and our country safe,” he said in 2017.
-Securing a domestic supply was also a cornerstone of former President Joseph Biden’s landmark climate bills, the bipartisan infrastructure law and the Inflation Reduction Act.
+Securing a domestic supply was also a cornerstone of former president Joe Biden’s landmark climate bills, the bipartisan infrastructure law and the Inflation Reduction Act.

 Now, as Trump has taken office again, he’s made critical minerals an ever more central part of his policy platform.
 We’re here to demystify why this has been a blockbuster year for critical minerals in the United States — and where the industry may go in the future.